 Beatrice had 50¢ in her piggy bank.
 Her grandmother gave her some money because she ran an errand for her.
 If Beatrice now has 95¢, how much money did her grandmother give her?

 Provide each team with a large sheet of paper and markers.
-Ask students to write down their reasoning.
-Provide manipulatives for students to use.
+Ask students to write down their reasoning and provide manipulatives for them to use.

-Allow students enough time to try more than one counting strategy.
+Allow students enough time to try more than one strategy.

 Gather the students and ask each team to present its approach.